 Tsang is no longer the wide-eyed 20-year-old who sat up late into the night reading political philosophy and imagining how to better the world.
 But he remains an optimist.
 “I believe the central government and most Hong Kong people still want to make ‘one country, two systems’ successful,” says Tsang.
 “Otherwise, Hong Kong will simply become another Chinese city.”
 That would be a loss to Hong Kong, China and the world.

-—With reporting by Zoher Abdoolcarim and Liam Fitzpatrick/Hong Kong
+—With reporting by Zoher Abdoolcarim and Aidyn Fitzpatrick/Hong Kong